What are the Young Environmentalist Awards?

 How do I submit my project?

-You will receive an online submission folder once you register your YEA project.
+You will receive an online submission folder once you register for your YEA project.